-This code of conduct reflects the standards of behaviour expected of its staff whilst they are engaged in work for the school.
+This code of conduct reflects the standards of behaviour expected of TLC staff whilst they are engaged in work for the learning community.
 This includes education and administration work.
 Staff members should be aware that if they are found to be in breach of this code of conduct, they may be subject to disciplinary action which may include dismissal if the breach is considered gross misconduct.
-The code of conduct has two parts; the first part covering working with students, which is the day to day work of the staff team; the second part covering the maintenance of a good working atmosphere at the school.
+The code of conduct has three parts; the first part covering working with students, which is the day to day work of the staff team; the second part covering the maintenance of a good working atmosphere at the learning community.

-Staff should also be aware that they need to play their part in maintaining a harmonious working environment in the school.
-They should ensure that they do not harm the working environment at the school.
+Staff should also be aware that they need to play their part in maintaining a harmonious working environment in the learning community.
+They should ensure that they do not harm the working environment at the learning community.

 Code of conduct

 Part 1: working with the students.

 Staff are expected, irrespective of students’ age, to set a good example at all times, by:

 · getting to work on time;

 · speaking in an appropriate way, (for example not using swear words or making sexually explicit, racist, sexist, or homophobic jokes or comments);

 · silencing mobile phones and not using them in learning community time unless for research or in a genuine emergency;

 · not discussing other staff or students in front of students or in public places.